 Our graduates occupy tenure-track positions in various institutions, ranging from liberal arts colleges to Research-1 and respected foreign universities.
 In addition to the universities highlighted below, some of our Ph.D.s are in positions at High Point University (Renzo Honores), Universidad Nacional de Colombia (Germán Palacios), Jacksonville University (Jesse Hingson), and the University of West Georgia (Colleen Vasconsellos).
+In addition to these academic appointments, our graduates also occupy prominent positions at various governmental agencies demonstrating the competitive preparation that our students receive in the course of their studies.
 Here are some recent examples of successful scholars who graduated from our Atlantic History Ph.D. program.

 Adam M. Silvia (Ph.D.
 2016) has published in journals such as Social History of Medicine and The Americas.
 He has worked with the Digital Library of the Caribbean to build the online encyclopedia Haiti: An Island Luminous.
 Silvia also processed TIME journalist Bernard Diederich’s collection, and published the biography Diederich & the Americas: The Story In-Between the Lines.
 Upon graduation, Silvia moved to Washington, D.C., where he now works at the Library of Congress in the Division of Prints and Photographs.

 "Ideally situated at the crossroads between Latin America and the United States, Florida International University provides an excellent environment to study Atlantic and World History.
 The Department of History's doctoral program in Atlantic History includes top experts who are very knowledgeable about the region.
 In the process of producing my dissertation on American-Haitian relations, I received generous funding from several of the school's institutions."